GatoGraphQL/ExtensionStarter/README.md

 These are utilities to run integration tests for Gato GraphQL (for instance, to install the "Dummy CPT" to test field `Root.customPosts`, and others).

 Besides, some initial configuration has been applied on the Gato GraphQL plugin Settings.
-That's why the single endpoint is enabled (otherwise, it will be disabled by default).
+That's why the single endpoint is enabled (otherwise, it is disabled by default).

 </details>